 Fellow Since 1993

-This profile was prepared when Nimisha Desai was elected to the Ashoka Fellowship in 1993.
+This description of Nimisha Desai's work was prepared when Nimisha Desai was elected to the Ashoka Fellowship in 1993.

 Nimisha Desai, one of India's growing group of single women, is seeking to remove several of the severe disabilities they face.